emboldagency/embold-tailwind-blocks/README.md

 Our blocks use our own custom class [App\CustomBlock](https://github.com/emboldagency/embold-tailwind-blocks/blob/master/includes/CustomBlock.php) that extends the default [Log1x\AcfComposer\Block](https://github.com/emboldagency/embold-tailwind-blocks/blob/master/vendor/log1x/acf-composer/src/Block.php) class that Sage typically uses.
 This allows us to do a few different things that we normally wouldn't be able to do.

-First, ensure that your the blocks class declaration file (example: /resources/app/Blocks/ExampleBlock.php) uses our custom class and not the default.
+First, ensure that the blocks class declaration file (example: /resources/app/Blocks/ExampleBlock.php) uses our custom class and not the default.

 #### :heavy_check_mark: Correct